Skip advert

 Advertisement - Article continues below

-With a motor on each axle, the all-wheel drive Recharge Twin version has a range of up to 332 miles – thanks to a larger 82kWh battery – and a potent 402bhp.
+With a motor on each axle, the all-wheel drive Twin Motor version has a range of up to 332 miles from the same battery, with a potent 402bhp on tap.
 It rockets from 0-62mph in 4.8 seconds and has a limited top speed of 112mph but its chassis feels at odds with the acceleration on offer, favouring a comfortable ride over razor-sharp handling.

 With no combustion engine sucking in air, the main visual difference between the EX40 and regular XC40 models is the blocked-off front grille.
 There are some different colours available, and the aero-optimised wheels are unique to the EV.
 The differences inside are subtle too, with materials made from recycled plastic bottles, for example, highlighting Volvo’s commitment to sustainability.